stefanprodan/openfaas-flux/openfaas-operator.md

 export OPENFAAS_URL=$(kubectl -n openfaas describe svc/gateway-external | grep Ingress | awk '{ print $NF }'):8080
 ```

-You can access the OpenFaaS UI at `http://OPENFAAS_URL` using the admin credentials.
+Run `echo http://$OPENFAAS_URL` to get the URL for the OpenFaaS UI portal.

 Install the OpenFaaS CLI and use the same credentials to login: